Manchester United 1-2 Swansea City

 Substitution

-Attempt blocked.
-Tom Cleverley (Manchester United) right footed shot from outside the box is blocked.
+Wayne Rooney (Manchester United) hits the bar with a right footed shot from outside the box from a direct free kick.